By Last Updated: September 15, 2025

 • Use a dental wax or sugar-free gum to cover sharp edges, if there are any.

-Treatment Options For a Broken Root Canal
+Treatment Options for a Broken Root Canal

-• Minor breaks may be repaired with cosmetic bonding or filling.
-This is a quick and painless fix to restore the natural shape and function.
+• Dental filling or cosmetic bonding for minor breaks.
+This is a quick, painless, and easy fix to restore the shape and function.

 Long-Term Care for Root Canal Treated Teeth

-Future-proofing a tooth after undergoing root canal involves several key steps that mostly involve proper hygiene maintenance and prevention of complications.
+Future-proofing a tooth after undergoing root canal involves several key steps that involve proper hygiene maintenance and prevention of complications.

 Crowns provide the best restoration